hbowie/softdevbigideas/ideas/Deliver Early and Often.md

 8. If you also deliver software according to a regular cadence, in sprints of a fixed duration, then your teams will find that many aspects of working together become easier, since team members will all form regular habits based on these sprint durations, and will start to instinctively know what they should be doing when they are a certain point in each sprint.

 It's useful to consider the total cycle time required for your team to deliver a new feature to your customers.
-As Mary and Tom Poppendieck state, think of this is as the total duration required, "from concept to cash": in other words, from the date of the inception of the original feature request to the date of delivery of the working software into the hands of your customers, ready for their use.
+As Mary and Tom Poppendieck state, think of this is as the total duration required "from concept to cash" -- in other words, from the date of the inception of the original feature request to the date of delivery of the working software into the hands of your customers, ready for their use.
 This is one of the more useful metrics for your team to track, since shorter cycle times tend to deliver so many benefits.

 [loops]: shorten-feedback-loops.html
 [beck-et-al-2001-p]: bibliography.html#beck-et-al-2001-p